pepetech/usb-can/README.md

 ## Running

-todo: Explain how to run the automated tests for this system
+- You may need to add the provided udev rules to the /etc/udev/rules.d directory.

 ```
-must run under Linux machine

-the compiled code needs root access to the device and need to be run using "sudo".
+sudo cp 99-hid.rules /etc/udev/rules.d
 ```
+- Depending on your user permissions, you might need to run the compilled binary with root access (sudo)

+TODO: Explain how to run the automated tests for this system

 ## Authors